Jevon Carter, Mom Cynthia Start Fundraiser to Benefit Alex Miller’s Family: “We’re just doing what Mountaineers do”

 Former WVU basketball player and current Phoenix Suns point guard Jevon Carter and his mom Cynthia Johnson are offering support to Alex’s family, by raffling items autographed by the former Mountaineer.

-Cynthia confirmed to WOWK today, that for every $1 donated on Cash App: $NextLevel3CEO or Paypal: https://www.paypal.com/paypalme2/nextlevel3 your name will be entered to win autographed items or a pair of And One basketball shoes, with proceeds going to the Miller family.
+Cynthia confirmed to WOWK 13 Sports today, that for every $1 donated on Cash App, $NextLevel3CEO, or Paypal, your name will be entered to win autographed items or a pair of And One basketball shoes, with proceeds going to the Miller family.

 “The 3 is for the Trinity!” says Johnson.